vyp/dots/docs/installation.md

-7. Check if there are any extra changes for pacman configuration (and if there are, you should probably incoporate them into `./pacman/etc/pacman.conf`, because the next step will delete `/etc/pacman.conf`):
+7. Check if there are any extra changes for pacman configuration (and if there are, you should probably incoporate them into `./pacman/etc/pacman.conf`, because the step 9 will delete `/etc/pacman.conf`):

         $ diff /etc/pacman.conf ~/etsi/pacman/etc/pacman.conf